frostyflame81/churchsuite-heatmiser/README.md

 ```

 This will build the Docker image and start the container in detached mode.
 The application will now run in the background, automatically adjusting your heating schedule based on ChurchSuite bookings.

+To tweak the config or check the status of the program, connect to localhost:5000

+In the Gui you can add and remove zones and locations as well as match them up.
+You can also push a manual sync and reload the config from changes made in the gui form.